-Ashley Stoffel, OTD, OTR/L, FAOTA, Clinical Associate Professor (astoffel@uic.edu)
+Ashley Stoffel, OTD, OTR/L, FAOTA, Clinical Associate Professor

+(astoffel@uic.edu)

 Ashley Stoffel is lead instructor for Occupational Performance in Children and Introduction to Advanced Occupational Therapy Practice.
 She co-teaches OT Practice: Cognition and Perception in Action and contributes to the pediatric module in OT Practice: Functional Movement and Mobility.
-She is also a facilitator for Synthesis II.
 She has clinical experience working with children and families in Early Intervention as well as community, outpatient and school settings.
-She is the director of the UIC OT Faculty Practice: Children, Youth & Families, Dr. Stoffel's scholarly interests include promoting family engagement with young children and families in diverse Early Intervention and community settings.
+She is the director of the UIC OT Faculty Practice: Children, Youth & Families.
+Dr. Stoffel's scholarly interests include promoting family engagement with young children and families in diverse Early Intervention and community settings.